-- Birmingham Museum & Art Gallery (3 Congreve Passage, Chamberlain Square): Features the world’s largest Pre-Raphaelite art collection, the famous Staffordshire Hoard of gold and Egyptian mummies.
+- Birmingham Museum & Art Gallery: Features the world’s largest Pre-Raphaelite art collection, the famous Staffordshire Hoard of gold and Egyptian mummies.
 It’s an easy 10-minute walk from the canal.

-- National Sea Life Centre (The Water’s Edge, Brindley Pl): Highly-rated aquarium, with cuddly-cute sea otters and the UK’s only 360-degree ocean tunnel.
+- National Sea Life Centre: Highly-rated aquarium, with cuddly-cute sea otters and the UK’s only 360-degree ocean tunnel.
 A perfect stop for families right along the Old Line canal.

-- Symphony Hall (Broad St): Considered one of the best concert halls in the world, the elegant Symphony Hall hosts world-class performances of various genres.
+- Symphony Hall: Considered one of the best concert halls in the world, the elegant Symphony Hall hosts world-class performances of various genres.
 Check out their lineup for evening or lunchtime concerts, also right on the Old Line canal.

-Now our drive DIVIDES to give you MORE stop ideas!
+Now our drive to Edinburgh DIVIDES to give you MORE stop ideas!
 Take the western scenic route through Lake District (next) or the eastern scenic route through York (skip ahead).

-London to Edinburgh Road Trip: Stop Ideas in CENTRAL ENGLAND’s WESTERN SCENIC ROUTE
+London to Edinburgh Drive: Stop Ideas in CENTRAL ENGLAND’s WESTERN SCENIC ROUTE

 Central England’s western scenic route takes you through England’s enchantingly rugged national parks of Peak District and Lake District.
-Stop ideas along the way include more stunning castles and the country house made famous as Pemberley in BBC’s Pride & Prejudice.
+Stop ideas on your London to Edinburgh drive include more stunning castles and the country house made famous as Pemberley in BBC’s Pride & Prejudice.